top of page

-Originality and Its Echoes: The Goonies, Super 8, and Stranger Things
+Originality and Its Appropriators: The Goonies, Super 8, and Stranger Things

 Originality is often mistaken for total invention, but in reality, the best stories are echoes — not replicas — of what came before.